-Psoriatic arthritis affects different people in different ways.
-Sometimes the same joints on both sides of the body are affected, while for some people the different joints across the body can be affected.
-Occasionally, a finger or toe can swell like a small sausage - this is called dactylitis.
-The spine (backbone) may also become inflamed, resulting in pain and stiffness - this is called spondylitis.
+Psoriatic arthritis affects people in different ways.
+Sometimes only a single joint is affected, while for some people many different joints across the body can be affected.

+Symptoms may include

+a finger or toe that swells like a small sausage - this is called dactylitis

-Psoriatic arthritis may also lead to pain in places where muscles and tendons attach to your bones (enthesitis), especially at the back of the heel and in the sole of the foot.
-As well as the skin rash, you could possibly develop red, sore eyes, or swollen fingers or your fingernails may become thick and change colour.
+- the spine (backbone) may become inflamed, resulting in back pain and stiffness this is called spondylitis - pain in places where muscles and tendons attach to your bones (enthesitis), especially at the back of the heel and in the sole of the foot - skin rash - · red, sore eyes - your fingernails or toenails may become thick, pitted or change colour.